vkalra/setupFed/README.md

 Running the script in CloudShell, please be aware that by default the OCI Config file is stored in /etc/.oci/config and the delegated tokem is used.
 For this reason the script has three additional flags:
 -cf : Location of the config file.
 If not specified will use default location.
--Ca : The authentication type (delegated tokem, instance principal, secure token and default) -cp : The profile name.
+-ca : The authentication type (delegated tokem, instance principal, secure token and default) -cp : The profile name.
 If not specified will use the [DEFAULT] profile name.

 Use the approprate config flags when needed based on your environment.